wtinetworkgear/wti-collection/wti/remote/docs/cpm_interface_info.rst

     Flag to control if the lookup will observe HTTP proxy environment variables when present.

+  face (False, list, None)
+    This is the ethernet port name that is getting retrieved.
+It can include a single ethernet

+    port name, multiple ethernet port names separated by commas or not defined for all ports.

   interface (False, list, None)
     This is the ethernet port name that is getting retrieved.
 It can include a single ethernet